Fieldwork and Field Placement

 We encourage students to use our list of approved agencies, but in the case that a student wishes to work with an unlisted agency, he or she must contact the field coordinator, prior to making any arrangements with the agencies, to see if it is an acceptable placement.

 Can I do my field placement over the summer?

 More questions?
 Please see your field manual or contact our field staff.

 Field Agency Descriptions

-Currently registered MSW students can access field agency descriptions under the “MSW Community” page through Moodle.
-Moodle is Augsburg College’s course management system.
+Currently registered MSW students can access field agency descriptions through access to their Internship Placement Tracker (IPT) account or on the “MSW Resource Board” page through Moodle.
+Moodle is Augsburg University’s course management system.